Skip to content

 Features

-• Concurrency Control: Limits the number of concurrent operations to prevent resource exhaustion
+• Concurrency Control: Uses semaphore to limit the number of concurrent operations

-• Error Handling: Captures and processes exceptions from operations
+• Error Handling: Captures and collects exceptions from operations automatically

 • Batch Execution: Executes multiple operations concurrently with result aggregation

-• Resource Management: Proper cleanup of resources during shutdown
+• Resource Management: Proper cleanup of thread pool resources during shutdown

 Usage